 Mechatronic systems support the driver and provide feedback about the current vehicle dynamics in modern vehicles.
 Our company is successful in the development auf such mechatronic systems since more than a decade.

 For fast and comfortable dimensioning of electro-mechanical and –hydraulic braking systems we develop models and customer specific tools.
 We achieve optimal system behavior by developing innovative control algorithms.
-For example, our controller allow for an electro-mechanical brake booster to deliver a brake force requested by the driver, the brake assistant or a vehicle dynamics controller, with high dynamics and precision.
+For example, our controllers allow for an electro-mechanical brake booster to deliver a brake force requested by the driver, the brake assistant, or a vehicle dynamics controller, with high dynamics and precision.

 For modern electrical vehicles we have developed models and software for energy management (recuperation).

 Commercial vehicle models like dSPACE ASM are familiar to us from numerous projects.